Create a mix of housing

 The local road network has been designed to enable bus services that will connect people to surrounding suburbs and areas of employment, as well as to local open spaces and shops.
 Pedestrian and cyclist facilities will be constructed along road corridors and the open space corridor to provide ready access across and along the Killarney Chain of Ponds, into the residential areas.

 More than 27 hectares of land will be set aside for open space for the new community.
 This includes parks and paths around waterways, as well as places for organised sport, including four sports ovals.
 The Killarney Chain of Ponds will be connected to neighbourhood residential areas through a network of pedestrian and cycle linkages along streets and public spaces.
 Bringing this central green spine into public ownership will allow for its rehabilitation and tree planting, providing a unique asset to people who be living within this precinct.

-Our draft plan considers and responds to the local landscape through its preservation of local and distant views, and protection of creeks and significant vegetation.
+Our Plan considers and responds to the local landscape through its preservation of local and distant views, and protection of creeks and significant vegetation.
 Green spaces will be integrated with new homes with landscaping and tree planting along streets and in public domain areas, and with protected remnant stands of vegetation, for local residents to enjoy.

 Our planning has considered the types of land uses that could be supported on land prone to flooding, in order to promote safety and provide safe evacuation in case of a flood.

 Low density residential development is supported between the 1 in 100 year-flood level and Probable Maximum Flood extents.
 This will allow for the reasonable development of these lands whilst addressing flood evacuation requirements.